vxcall/Dainsleif/README.md

-# HACK4CSGO
+# HACK4CSGO :zap:
 Internal trainer for CSGO I've been working on as my training of reverse engineering and not completed yet.
-Since I don't intend to make this a malicious software, this isn't considered to be performed in multiplayer mode.
+Since I don't intend to make this a malicious software, **this isn't considered to be performed in multiplayer mode**.
 Keep in that mind plz.

 If you are enough kind to motivate me, just **star** this project :) I would be very happy.

+If you have any question about this project, feel free to ask me through [issue](https://github.com/s3pt3mb3r/HACK4CSGO/issues).
 ### STILL WORKING: July 25, 2020

-# How to build this project
+# How to use this hack :key :

-I really wonder is there anyone who wanna build use this shit, but anyway i have to mention this topic just in case.
+### 1. Download DLL itself from [release](https://github.com/s3pt3mb3r/HACK4CSGO/releases)

+### 2. Build DLL from source code

-I believe all you need in order to build this project is already included which is [MSDetour](https://github.com/microsoft/Detours) and [ImGui](https://github.com/ocornut/imgui).
+I believe all you need in order to build this project is already included which is [MSDetour](https://github.com/microsoft/Detours), [ImGui](https://github.com/ocornut/imgui), and [toml11](https://github.com/ToruNiina/toml11).
 They're in Dependencies directory.

 In the project root, run these commands below.